 Popular Skills for Process Improvement Director

-Survey results show that Process Improvement Directors use a fair number of skills.
-Most notably, facility with Strategic Project Management, Lean Manufacturing, and Lean Process Engineering are correlated to pay that is significantly above average, leading to increases of 44 percent, 30 percent, and 28 percent, respectively.
-It is often found that people who know Process Improvement are also skilled in Lean Process Engineering.
+Process Improvement Directors report using a pretty varied skill set on the job.
+Most notably, facility with Strategic Project Management, Lean Manufacturing, and Lean Process Engineering are correlated to pay that is significantly above average, leading to increases of 50 percent, 36 percent, and 33 percent, respectively.
+Those educated in Process Improvement tend to be well versed in Lean Process Engineering.

 Pay by Experience Level for Process Improvement Director